Autumn in New England

 The combination of natural rugged landscape and rural, small town villages have made several areas in New England iconic locations for fall color photography.
 The numerous barns, church buildings, farmhouses, and villages combined with the vibrant seasonal colors makes for iconic photographs.
+A secondary reason for popularity especially in northern New England with leaf peepers is because of the banning of billboards by Vermont and Maine, as well as the relative lack of, but not absolute absence of New Hampshire.
+As such, almost every back road in the region is ripe with opportunities for bucolic and idyllic rural scenes idealized with autumn foliage.

 Natural change

 Across most of northern New England by mid-September the days are still warm, but the nights have become cool.
 This is the time in which deciduous trees begin the process of colorful changes in their foliage.
 In New England, a large percentage of trees produce a pigment known as an Anthocyanin, which results in brilliant reds and purples commonly seen around this time; a change that is particularly pronounced in the region's sugar maple trees.
 This gradual process in which the trees change colors starts in far Northern New England in northern Maine and the higher elevations of Vermont and New Hampshire in mid September, reaching central New England areas of southern Vermont, southern New Hampshire, and Massachusetts by early October.
 By mid October the color peak reaches northern Rhode Island and northern Connecticut.

 From southern Connecticut southward into northern New Jersey and points south, the number of sugar maple trees declines rapidly as the climate changes to a more temperate zone and oaks become more dominant, thus there are less bright colors.